OfficeDev/office-js-docs-pr/docs/excel/custom-functions-naming.md

 - Can use alphanumeric characters (including Unicode), the numbers zero through nine, underscores, and periods.

-- Must start with a letter and have a minimum limit of three characters.
+- They must start with a letter and have a minimum limit of three characters.

 Most function names for built-in Excel functions appear in uppercase letters (e.g. `SUM`).
 While not required, it is a best practice to specify your custom function names and function IDs using uppercase letters.